Quick answer: when should you cancel a 7-day free trial?

 - Write the post-trial price next to the reminder.
 Future-you needs the dollar number, not just the merchant name.
 "Adobe All Apps $54.99" in your calendar will trigger a cancel.
 "Adobe trial" will not.

 - Keep every trial in one place.
 One alarm in iOS, one note in Notion, one starred email — that scattered setup guarantees you will miss one.
-Subnesio's reminders are built for this: every trial sits in the same dashboard with the same renewal-date logic as a paid subscription.

 Day 7 is not a date you need to remember.
 It is a date you outsource to a reminder.
 Set it on the day you sign up, and the trial stops being a trap.
+For setting a fixed monthly ceiling so converted trials cannot blow up your budget, see how to set a hard cap on recurring spend.
+For why bank trackers will not catch this for you, see why your bank subscription tracker is not enough.
+For the broader subscription list, how to track all your subscriptions is the starting point.